Research Group

 The clinician-coder is not a software engineer who happens to know medicine.
 It is a physician who uses modern AI-assisted development tools to build exactly what their practice needs — nothing more, nothing less.
 Every project in this portfolio was built by a practicing dermatologist, during clinical work, to solve real problems.

-This is what we call vibe coding in medicine: using AI assistants not as a replacement for clinical judgment, but as a force multiplier for turning clinical insight into working software.
+This is what we call vibe coding in medicine — a term coined by Andrej Karpathy — using AI assistants not as a replacement for clinical judgment, but as a force multiplier for turning clinical insight into working software.